tungxuando/wiki.tezos.com/docs/learn/uses-of-tezos/intro.md

 Tezos \(the tez\) is a currency first, a smart contract platform second.
 Tezos is smart money, redefining what it means to hold and exchange value in a digitally connected world.
 A self-upgradable blockchain with a proven track record, Tezos seamlessly adopts tomorrow's innovations without network disruptions today.

-Tezos is also built to incentivize developers, any developer can submit a protocol upgrade with an invoice attached and the community of Bakers \(validators\) will be able to vote on the protocol upgrade with it’s formal built-in governance mechanism.
+Tezos is also built to incentivize developers, any developer can submit a protocol upgrade with an invoice attached and the community of Bakers \(validators\) will be able to vote on the protocol upgrade with its formal built-in governance mechanism.

 **Use Cases**